 Garcinia cambogia has been implicated in causing liver damage, sometimes requiring liver transplant.
 Previous case reports on this issue involved supplements containing many ingredients.
-This made pinning down the exact culprit of the liver problems difficult.
-In other words, was it garcinia cambogia or something else that caused these problems?
+This makes pinning down the exact culprit of the liver problems difficult.
+In other words, was it garcinia Cambogia or something else that caused these problems?

-While I think the overall risk might be low, this report adds to growing speculation that garcinia cambogia extracts might be harmful to the livers of some people.
+While I think the overall risk might be low, this report adds to the growing speculation that garcinia Cambogia extracts might be harmful to the livers of some people.
 My guess is there is very little garcinia in Fit Tea since it's listed last among the ingredients.

 Does Fit Tea Work?